 - Brain cell death: Birth events such as trauma or complications involving the umbilical cord or placenta can lead to ruptured blood vessels or oxygen deprivation in the baby.

-- Damaged brain connections as a result of trauma, infection, or strangulation can also lead to cerebral palsy.
+- Damaged brain connections because of trauma, infection, or strangulation can also lead to cerebral palsy.

 These are often linked to malpractice during the delivery process.
 If a doctor’s negligence caused your child to be injured, you may be eligible for compensation.
-If you think you’re the victim of medical malpractice, a personal injury lawyer in Texas can help.
+If you think your child was the victim of medical malpractice, our cerebral palsy lawyers in Dallas can help you.

 What Are the Long-Term Effects of Cerebral Palsy?